 IT’S a universal truth.
 Man starts to realize the values of what seems abundant when these start to dwindle and are bound to extinction.
 Man hardly learns how to conserve.
 Abundance can come so quickly and could disappear as quickly.

 But we are talking of Davao City where there is a strong political will in local leadership.
 Metro Manila is another story.
-Even as the wells have run dry and the mountain covers disappear the opposition continue to hinder the plan of constructing dams in gorges to conserve and preserve water.
-The oppositions made a big political issue the proposed contract using loans from China and Chinese labor.
+Even as wells have run dry and the mountain covers disappear, the opposition continues to hinder the plan of constructing dams in gorges to conserve and preserve water.
+The opposition made a big political issue of the proposed contract using loans from China and Chinese labor.
 They raise the specter of a “debt trap“ that happened in Sri Lanka when the economic conditions between the Philippines and Sri Lanka are virtually worlds apart.
-On the other hand concessionaires are investing a picayune to tap other sources like Laguna Lake to at least augment what the existing sources of water can provide.
-On the other hand the Metropolitan Waterworks and Sewerage Systems seemed to have ran out of ideas except to ration water.
+On the other hand, concessionaires are investing a picayune to tap other sources like Laguna Lake to at least augment what the existing sources of water can provide.
+On the other hand, the Metropolitan Waterworks and Sewerage Systems seemed to have ran out of ideas except to ration water.